svalboard/vial-qmk/keyboards/svalboard/docs/qmk_user_settings.md

 allocated length is `sz`.
 For version compatibility and sanity checks we must ensure that the width is the requested width.

+Note, integers are unsigned over the wire.
+If you use negative values internally, they may not be displayed in the Vial UI.
+For limited cases, you may translate values in the get/setters.

 We have four hooks set up in `qmk_settings.c`:
 * `qmk_settings_query_user`: that is called by the Vial GUI to query what values can be configured.
 * `qmk_settings_reset_user`: called to reset values.
 You can set RAM variables there.
 TODO(png): verify that this is used by the reset button and that we should also revert to default values.